icann/resolver-testbed/setup-and-running.md

 The last two steps can be repeated as the configurations change for different testing.

-## Building the Base VM Image on the Control Host
+## Build the Base VM Image for Resolvers and the Middlebox on the Control Host

 * Get the recent Debiain image from `http://cdimage.debian.org/cdimage/release/current/amd64/iso-cd/debian-9.6.0-amd64-netinst.iso`